Nikhil-Wani/Post-Graduate-Diploma-in-Advanced-Computing-CDAC/Project/readme.md

-# Reddit Clone
+# Community Hub

-Reddit is a social platform where users submit and comment on topics or ideas that other users 'upvote' or 'downvote' based on if they like it.
+Community Hub is a social platform where users submit and comment on topics or ideas that other users 'upvote' or 'downvote' based on if they like it.
 Technology Used : Java, Spring Boot, Spring Security, Spring Data JPA, MySQL and Angular 9.

 Backend : https://github.com/Nikhil-Wani/Community-Hub-Spring-Backend    Java, Spring Boot, Spring Security, Spring Data JPA, MySQL